What Is Parallel Play, and How Does It Benefit Kids?

 Trust

 Before the age of two, the majority of your child’s socialization often occurs in the home — and often with adults.
-Parallel play generally (but not always) accompanies your child’s first foray outside the home and their first extended interactions with other children their age.
+Parallel play generally (but not always) accompanies your child’s first extended interactions with other children their age.

-Playing near, but not necessarily with, other children can help your young one overcome the fear of people who aren’t familiar and develop trust that it’s OK to interact with those children and adults.
+Playing near, but not necessarily with, other children can help your young get comfortable with other people and develop trust that it’s OK to interact with them.

 Empathy